 A. Yes, but he cannot get a subsidy to help pay for health insurance in the marketplace.
 If you have access to an employer-sponsored plan that is deemed affordable, you cannot get a subsidy to help pay for an individual policy instead.

-You mentioned that your coverage is provided for a small fee — as long as it’s not more than 9.56 percent of your household income (or 8.5%, if the Build Back Better Act is enacted), your husband would not be eligible for a marketplace subsidy on an individual plan.
-This is known as the family glitch, and there are between two and four million Americans who are unable to access affordable health insurance because of it.
+You mentioned that your coverage is provided for a small fee — as long as it’s not more than 9.83% of your household income (or 8.5%, if the Build Back Better Act is enacted), your husband would not be eligible for a marketplace subsidy on an individual plan.
+This is known as the family glitch, and there are several million Americans who are unable to access affordable health insurance because of it.